Git handbook

 Run your tests.
 Fix as necessary and retest until code ok.
 Add and commit as needed.

-Commit branch to master
+Merge and commit branch to master

 1